-Method to calculate the covariant uncertainty in the physics asymmetry for the n3He experiment CHRISTOPHER COPPOLA July 2, 2014 1 Simulation Summary The current calculation is a complete monte carlo simulation of the detector signals from the neutron beam to the output wires.
-A previous version of this simulation was explained in March and that presentation is available on the n3He wiki.
-Significant improvements have been made since then, and a detailed presentation of the current status will be presented with the results.
+Method to calculate the covariant uncertainty in the physics asymmetry for the n3He experiment CHRISTOPHER COPPOLA June 24, 2015 1 Simulation Summary The current calculation is a complete monte carlo simulation of the detector signals from the neutron beam to the output wires.
+Previous versions of this simulation were presented in March and November 2014 (available on the n3He wiki).
 Briefly, the simulation involves these steps: -Beam monitor data is fitted and used to generate the neutron velocity distribution.